SoultatosStefanos/dbc/docs/classes.md

 Effectively used, when the DBC_THROW build flag macro is defined.

 In order to observe the contract violation context debug info (file, function, etc), the member function dbc::contract_violation::context() can be used.
+Additionally, the derived member function std::logic_error::what() can be used to observe the optional error message.